pikapods/docs.pikapods.com/apps/freescout.md

 For more detailed information, see the [official FreeScout cache clearing documentation](https://github.com/freescout-help-desk/freescout/wiki/Clearing-the-Cache).

+## Installing Modules

+FreeScout modules can be installed on PikaPods without CLI access in most cases.
+Even if they aren't from the official marketplace, but from Github.
+Here's the process:

+* Download the module source from GitHub (Code > Download ZIP)
+* Enable SFTP access via Pod Settings > Files and connect using an SFTP client (see https://docs.pikapods.com/manage/files)
+* Upload the module folder to `/data/Modules/`
+* Clear the cache via Manage > System > Tools > Clear Cache in the FreeScout UI
+* Restart the pod via More > Restart Pod

+Do note that if a specific module requires running php artisan commands for database migrations, that is a limitation of our managed environment.
+We don't provide terminal/CLI access, and we're unable to run artisan commands on your behalf inside the container.
+Modules that only need file placement and cache clearing work fine, but modules requiring migration commands may not be compatible.

 ## Migration Guide

 When migrating an existing FreeScout installation to PikaPods, follow these steps: